This post may contain affiliate links and ads. Read our disclosure policy here.

 Other lengthy road trips include a drive from PA to Arkansas in 2009 with a 6 month old Lily, from PA to Niagara Falls in 2009 with a 9 month old Lily and a drive from PA to Texas in 2010 with a 2 year old Lily.
 We have also made the drive from PA to the Outer Banks in NC 5 times – twice with just Lily, three times with both kids.
 Ah, yes, then of course there was our longest trip EVER: our road trip to Yellowstone National Park!
 We are certainly no strangers to road tripping!

 Road trips versus airline travel can be a great way to save some money, but this depends on several factors including current gas prices, how many hotel stays (and at what cost) you require to get from Point A to Point B and also how much money you spend on meals and snacks along the way.

-While I have MANY post ideas planned for the months to come – everything from Disney reviews, to Disney and general road trip tips and tricks, this one is going to be a little more bare bones.
-Less detail on individual places that we went, but a complete comprehensive breakdown of how we spent all 10 days on the road.
-I will even list certain Disney highlights on the itinerary, including what parks and restaurants we visited during our days away.
+This post is a little different from the rest of my Disney content.
+Instead of a review, this post is a complete comprehensive breakdown of how we spent all 10 days on the road.
+I will also list certain Disney highlights on the itinerary, including what parks and restaurants we visited during our days away.

 We traveled from 2/13/15 through 2/24/15.
 We drove with one 6 year old and one 16 month old from the Philadelphia suburbs in Pennsylvania to Orlando, FL.
 Our trip included a five night stay in the Disney Parks, one night in Cocoa Beach, FL, and three nights on the Disney Dream cruise ship.